Aquitano/JustHTML/README.md

 # JustHTML

 ## **Usage**
-Add the two lines to your html code: <br />
+Add the two lines to your html code <br />(files via links are only the <a href="https://github.com/Aquitano/JustHTML/releases/latest">latest release</a> and not actually the version with the latest commits.
+Clone it for latest commits!): <br />
   >`<link href="https://aquitano.github.io/Other/JustHTML/JustHTML.css" rel="stylesheet"/>` <br />
   >`<script src="https://aquitano.github.io/Other/JustHTML/JustHTML.js"></script>` <br />